Martha Carrier (Salem witch trials)

-Martha Carrier (née Allen; between 1643 and 1650 – 19 August 1692) was a Puritan accused and convicted of being a witch during the 1692 Salem witch trials.
+Martha Carrier (née Allen; about 1650 – 19 August 1692) was a Puritan accused and convicted of being a witch during the 1692 Salem witch trials.

 Early life

-Martha Ingalls Allen was born between 1643 and 1650 to Andrew Allen (or Allin) (1623–1690), one of the original 23 settlers of Andover, and Faith Ingalls (1623–1690) in Andover.
-She was the youngest of six siblings, and had three sisters, Mary (1644–1695), Sarah (1646–1716), and Hannah (1652–1698), and two brothers, Andrew (1657–1690) and John (1661–1690).
+Martha Allen was born about 1650 to Andrew Allen (or Allin) (1623–1690), one of the original 23 settlers of Andover, and Faith Ingalls (1623–1690) in Andover.
+She had three sisters, Mary (1644–1695), Sarah (1646–1716), and Hannah (1652–1698), and two brothers, Andrew (1657–1690) and John (1661–1690).

 On 7 May 1674 when she was 7 months pregnant with her eldest child, she married Thomas Carrier (c.
 1650–1739).
 After the marriage, they relocated to neighboring Billerica, some ten miles southwest of Andover, and lived in the north part of town near her sister Mary.
 [Note: According to the New England Historic Genealogical Society, Martha's spouse was born Thomas Morgan in Wales.
 Furthermore, he died in Colchester, Connecticut in 1735, not in 1739 as shown in two places above.
 According to Carrier family lore, Thomas was born in 1626, not in 1636 nor in 1650, as shown above.
 The Carrier family believes that Thomas was 108 to 109 years old when he died, while walking home with a sack of grain over his shoulder.
 The significance of the birth year is that Thomas is believed to have been involved in the execution of King Charles I in 1649.
 The earlier birth year of 1626 would have made him 23 at the time of the execution; and, hence, he was a plausible participant.
 Whereas, the later birth years of 1636 or 1650 would have made it impossible.
-Some sources say he came to New England in 1674 and married Sarah at that time; one source says this actually occurred in 1664.
+Some sources say he came to New England in 1674 and married Martha at that time; one source says this actually occurred in 1664.
 In either case, Thomas's arrival in New England would have been after the 1660 Restoration of Charles II, and suggests that Thomas was a regicide on the run, like others such as John Dixwell, Edward Whalley, and William Goffe.
 Tellingly, he changed his name to Thomas Carrier at that time.
 Thomas is believed to be the progenitor of virtually all of the Carriers in the United States, even though that was not his real name.
 Willis Carrier, of air conditioning fame, is descended from Thomas and Martha.]
 Martha had eight children, one of whom died in infancy: